Esri/offline-editor-js/doc/howtousetpklibrary.md

 	})

 ```

+**Can I use the TPKLayer with a tiled basemap?**

+Yes for ArcGIS API for JavaScript v3.x and ONLY if the TPKs Levels of Detail (LODs) match the tiled map services LODs exactly.

+The basemap (base tiled layer) defines the LODs that the map can display.
+Any other operational tiled layers on the map will not display if they don’t match the basemap’s LODs.
+Esri.Map doesn’t union LODs of all tiled layers on the map.

+For more information on creating TPKs go [here](http://resources.arcgis.com/en/help/main/10.1/index.html#//006600000457000000).

 **Additional Considerations**

 There are a few things to keep in mind when working with TPK files and JavaScript.